openfisca/openfisca-ops/README.md

 - enter the virtualenv (`cd api-frxx`)
 - activate the virtualenv (`source bin/activate`)
 - run the instructions in the `deploy.sh` file
-- go to `etc/systemd/systems`
+- go to `/etc/systemd/system`
 - create a new service with a symlink
-- restart the server
+- reload the daemon